What is an OKR? Definition and examples

 The definition of “OKRs” is “Objectives and Key Results.”
-It is a collaborative goal-setting tool used by teams and individuals to reach for their most ambitious goals with measurable results.
+It is a collaborative goal-setting tool used by teams and individuals to set challenging, ambitious goals with measurable results.
 OKRs are how you track progress, create alignment, and encourage engagement around measurable goals.

 Whether talking about office operations, software engineering, nonprofits or more, OKRs work the same for setting goals throughout many company levels.
 They can also work for personal goals and can even be used by individuals to get things done at places where senior leadership doesn’t use them.